John Zuhlsdorf

-John Todd Zuhlsdorf (born October 28, 1959), also known as Father Z, is an American Catholic priest and traditionalist known for his blogging activities.
+John Todd Zuhlsdorf (born October 28, 1959), also known as Father Z, is an American traditionalist Catholic priest known for his blogging activities.
 Incardinated in the Diocese of Velletri-Segni, he lived and worked in the Diocese of Madison from 2014 to 2021, broadcasting a daily Tridentine Mass and issuing commentary on individuals and events from a traditionalist Catholic perspective.
+He lives in Florida and has no priestly sacramental faculties, meaning that while he is still recognised by the Church as a priest, he isn't working on behalf of any 'ordinary' (diocese or religious order, in essence) as is required by the Church.
+Therefore, he has no formal permission to celebrate Mass, hear confessions, or carry out other aspects of priestly ministry.